metypes/Git-Shortcuts-MUST-KNOW-Cheat-Sheet/README.md

-# Git Shortcuts MUST-KNOW CheatSheet: How *_NOT_* to get Fired on first day
+# Git MUST-KNOW CheatSheet:
+## 🔥 How *_NOT_* to get Fired on first day 🔥
-A public knowledge for all newcomers to git
+A public knowledge repo for all newcomers to git

 # Command List
 ```diff